baeeq/gatk/README.md

 * Gradle keeps a cache of dependencies used to build GATK.
 By default this goes in `~/.gradle`.
 If there is insufficient free space in your home directory, you can change the location of the cache by setting the `GRADLE_USER_HOME` environment variable.

-## Running GATK4
+## <a name="running">Running GATK4</a>

 * The standard way to run GATK4 tools is via the **`gatk-launch`** wrapper script located in the root directory of a clone of this repository.
     * Requires Python 2.6 or greater.
-    * You need to have built the GATK as described in the "Building GATK4" section above before running this script.
+    * You need to have built the GATK as described in the [Building GATK4](#building) section above before running this script.
-    * There are three ways `gatk-launch` can be run:
+    * There are several ways `gatk-launch` can be run:
-        * from the root of your git clone after building
+        * Directly from the root of your git clone after building
+        * By extracting the zip archive produced by `./gradlew bundle` to a directory, and running `gatk-launch` from there
-        * or, put the `gatk-launch` script within the same directory as fully-packaged GATK jars produced by `./gradlew localJar` and `./gradlew sparkJar`
+        * Manually putting the `gatk-launch` script within the same directory as fully-packaged GATK jars produced by `./gradlew localJar` and/or `./gradlew sparkJar`
-        * or, the environment variables `GATK_LOCAL_JAR` and `GATK_SPARK_JAR` can be defined, and contain the paths to the fully-packaged GATK jars produced by `./gradlew localJar` and `./gradlew sparkJar`
+        * Defining the environment variables `GATK_LOCAL_JAR` and `GATK_SPARK_JAR`, and setting them to the paths to the GATK jars produced by `./gradlew localJar` and/or `./gradlew sparkJar`
-    * Can run non-Spark tools as well as Spark tools, and can run Spark tools locally, on a Spark cluster, or on Google Cloud Dataproc.
+    * `gatk-launch` can run non-Spark tools as well as Spark tools, and can run Spark tools locally, on a Spark cluster, or on Google Cloud Dataproc.

 * For help on using `gatk-launch` itself, run **`./gatk-launch --help`**

 * To print a list of available tools, run **`./gatk-launch --list`**.
-    * Spark-based tools will have a name ending in `Spark` (eg., `BaseRecalibratorSpark`) and will be in one of the `Spark` categories.
-All other tools are non-Spark-based.
+    * Spark-based tools will have a name ending in `Spark` (eg., `BaseRecalibratorSpark`).
+Most other tools are non-Spark-based.

 * To print help for a particular tool, run **`./gatk-launch ToolName --help`**.

-* To run a non-Spark tool, or to run a Spark tool locally, the syntax is:
-**`./gatk-launch ToolName toolArguments`**.
+* To run a non-Spark tool, or to run a Spark tool locally, the syntax is: **`./gatk-launch ToolName toolArguments`**.

 * Examples:

   ```